How to add a localization in App Store Connect

-Add a new app description language in iTunes Connect
+iOS localization: Add a new app description language in App Store Connect

-- Start by clicking on My Apps on the iTunes Connect Home page
+Start by clicking on My Apps on the App Store Connect Home page

-- Select a new language from the Not Localized section of the language drop-down menu on the right:
+Select a new language from the Not Localized section of the language drop-down menu

 - App Name